gdiminin/HaSAPPy/docs/Tutorials/RunningHaSAPPyWorkflowsScript.md

 @1A) Anton Wutz
 ```

 The folder for all files produced by an analysis workflow can be specified through a user selected PATH in the filesystem.
-The PATH must exist i the file system and point to the top-level folder where the folder structure for HaSAPPy intermedidiary and output files will be stored.
+The PATH must exist in the file system and point to the top-level folder where the folder structure for HaSAPPy intermedidiary and output files will be stored.
 It is the responsibility of the user to ensure that enough storage capacity is available to store the entire set of data files, which can be significant depending on the scale of the project:

 ```
 Storing location (provide a correct path):